SIGN UP MEMBER LOGIN:

 • Exchanging Product Families easily:

 The class of a concrete factory appears only once in an application, that is where it's instantiated.
 This makes it easy to change the concrete factory an application uses.
-It can use different product configurations simply by changing the concrete factory.
+It can use various product configurations simply by changing the concrete factory.
 Because an abstract factory creates a complete family of products, the whole product family changes at once.

 • Promoting consistency among products: